 Whilst we had the Nissan Leaf we took part in a little electric vehicle challenge (#EVChallenge) to see if an electric car is all it’s cracked up to be.

-The first test was to see if we could drive into central London, for a day out, for less than £5.
+Could we drive into central London, for a day out, for less than £5?

 As part of our Nissan Leaf Review were lucky enough to take part in the #EVChallenge along with Penny from Parent Shaped and Clara and Kirsty from My Two Mums.
 We — plus the film crew — were set different challenges and between us road tested seven electric cars.

 You can find out about all the different models and see how the others got on here.